Feature #1051

 I guess that in the long run we will have both options.
 I had planned since some time to add read() and write() methods to the matrix classes so that the matrix can be stored in a FITS file.
 This can then be used to store and read back the covariance matrix.
 In the meanwhile, we may just implement ctbutterfly with model re-optimization.
 In fact, if the parameters are already optimized it would be sufficient to call the error method as this also computes the covariance matrix.
 Even this is not really needed, the only thing that is needed is a call to GObservations::likelihood::value() which leads to the computation of the covariance matrix which then can be retrieved using a call to GObservations::likelihood::curvature().

-#13 Updated by Mayer Michael over 9 years ago
+#13 Updated by Mayer Michael about 10 years ago

 • Status changed from In Progress to Feedback